Skip to main content

 (1) These study regulations regulate and explain the objectives, content, structure and requirements of the transdisciplinary degree program at the University of Siegen with the degree certificate in Sport - Education and Training.

-(2) The Central Operating Unit Sport and Exercise at the University of Siegen organizes the course program, compiles the course catalog, advises students and prepares the issuing of the certificate.
+(2) The Central Operating Unit Sport and Exercise at the University of Siegen organizes the course program, compiles the course catalog, advises the students and prepares the issuing of the certificate.

 § 2